 Educators for Excellence believes in providing employees with benefits to support self-care, wellness, and financial stability.
 We value the whole person and provide benefits such as; paid time off, health insurance plans, competitive salaries that include pre-tax benefits, and cell phone reimbursements.
 See more information about our benefits here.

 Educators for Excellence is an equal opportunity employer.
 We predominantly partner with low-income communities of color.
-Therefore, though race and other identity markers are never used to make final hiring decisions, we place a particular focus on recruiting staff members who share the backgrounds of our communities.
+Therefore, though race and other identity markers are never used to make final hiring decisions, we place a particular focus on recruiting staff members who share the backgrounds of the communities we serve.